michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0095.md

 - n: an act of deliberate betrayal
 - n: betrayal of a trust
 ### Family
+- treachery: treacheries, treacherous+
-treachery: treacheries, treacherous+;treacherous: treacherousest, treacherously
+- treacherous: treacherousest, treacherously
 ### Examples
 - He also needs allies against Islamic State, but he sees treachery everywhere these days except among his new friends in Moscow.
 - Bartlett borrows fruitfully from “Hamlet” and “Macbeth,” with their royal ghosts and treacheries.